Fisayomiii/CleverTalk/README.md

 > If you'd like to contribute to CleverTalk, you can fork this repository and make your changes in a separate branch.
 Then, submit a pull request to have your changes reviewed and merged into the main branch.

-## License

-> CleverTalk is licensed under the MIT License.
-Feel free to use, modify, and distribute this app as you like.